Aircraft type designation for licensing

 • Gyroplanes – Two seats or more

-Note: Medically restricted - Pilots may have a medical restriction on their permit or licence that may require an Individual Aircraft Type Rating or, they may be restricted to a specific aircraft, when that aircraft normally would fall under a blanket rating.
+Note: Medically restricted - Pilots may have a medical restriction on their permit or licence that may require an Individual Aircraft Type Rating or, they may be restricted to a specific aircraft, when that aircraft normally would fall under the blanket rating.

 • (a) Aeroplane (Aeroplane Licence and Recreational-Aeroplane Permit)